masastack/MASA.Framework/src/Dispatcher/Masa.Contrib.Dispatcher.IntegrationEvents/README.md

 builder.Services
     .AddIntegrationEventBus<IntegrationEventLogService>(options=>
     {
-        options.UseDapr();//Use Dapr to provide pub/sub capabilities, you can also choose others, remember the supplementary package and namespace
+        options.UseDapr();//Use Dapr to provide pub/sub capabilities, or you can choose other
         // options.MaxRetryTimes = 50;//Maximum number of retries, default: 50
         // options.RetryBatchSize = 100;//Number of single retry events, used to get retry events from persistent data source, default 100
         // options.FailedRetryInterval = 60;//Persistent data source retry pause interval, default 60s